 Ways to remember your baby

-- You may want to keep scan pictures, your pregnancy journal and any health notes in a special box.
+- You may want to keep scan pictures, your pregnancy journal if you had one and any health notes in a special box.

-- Plant a tree or flowers at home, or in a local garden of remembrance.
+- Plant a tree or flowers at home, in a pot if you don’t have a garden or live in a rented flat, or in a local garden of remembrance.

 - Before 24 weeks, there is no legal recognition of your baby’s short life.
 However, some hospitals provide a certificate in memory of your baby.
 You can ask the hospital staff about this.